google/santa/docs/development/sync-protocol.md

 ## Authentication

-The protocol expects to the client to authenticate the server via SSL/TLS.
+The protocol expects the client to authenticate the server via SSL/TLS.
 Additionally, a sync server may support client certificates and use mutual TLS.

 ## Stages